eduvpn/python-eduvpn-client/.github/ISSUE_TEMPLATE/bug_report.md

 Double check that you are running the latest version, see [the releases page](https://github.com/eduvpn/python-eduvpn-client/releases) if a new version is available.

+# Check if your issue is in the known issues list

+The known issues list is available here: <https://python-eduvpn-client.readthedocs.io/en/latest/knownissues.html>

 # OS/Distribution

 What operating system/distribution and version you are running?